Even Behind the Darkest Clouds the Sun Still Glows

 The Sneaky Wisdom of Failure

 About 15 years ago, I promised a publisher I’d write a book called Suicide Assessment and Intervention for Social Workers.
-We signed a contract.
 And I wrote.
 For many hours, day and night, I wrote.
-For more than 200 pages, I wrote.
-And then, inscrutably, words became...
+And then, inscrutably, words became boulders too heavy to push onto the page.
+I tried.
+I...

 read more